tonsky/FiraCode/googlefonts-qa/notes/outline-checks.md

 ### betaSymbol

-These lines are't supposed to intersect:
+These lines aren't supposed to intersect:

 ![](assets/2019-03-28-14-20-11.png)